colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 2. Genre
 3. Rating

-I also saw that each film listed it's top directors and actors, with links to their own Box Office Mojo webpages.
+I also saw that each film listed its top directors and actors, with links to their own Box Office Mojo web pages.
 This gave me an idea to add a little more than only the data from the film's main page to the analysis: **I could find out if the film's director and lead actor have had a history of foreign box office success.**

 Here are the pieces of information I took from the film's main page.
 ![moviePage]({{ site.url }}/images/movie_page.png)